rajeshpleti/SITHARAMA/elysiumanalytics.md

 Confirmation:  It provides Verification and validation of fileds and values.
 ![connectorconfirmation](connectorconfirmation.PNG)

-testing: After checking the data filed values run the rest to validate schema and then click create connector button to create custom connector
+Testing: After checking the data filed values run the rest to validate schema and then click create connector button to create custom connector,after creation of custom connector we can also check that in feed manager.

 ![testconnectorresults](testconnectorresults.PNG)